telerik/blazor-docs/knowledge-base/combo-debounce-onread.md

                 await Task.Delay(300, token); // 300ms timeout for the debouncing

                 //new service request after debouncing
-                await RequestData(userInput, method);
+                await RequestData(userInput, method, args);
             }
         }
         else
         {
-            if (Options?.Count < 1)
-            {
             // when there is no user input you may still want to provide data
             // in this example we just hardcode a few items, you can either fetch all the data
-                // or you can provide some subset of most common items, or something based on the business logic Options = new List<string>() { "one", "two", "three" };
+            // or you can provide some subset of most common items, or something based on the business logic args.Data = new List<string>() { "one", "two", "three" };
-            }
         }
     }

     public void Dispose()
     {
         try